 Peach Cobbler with Cinnamon Swirl Biscuits

 - 1/2 cup finely chopped walnuts

 - 3 heaped Tbsp brown sugar

 - 1 1/3 cups powdered sugar

-- milk, half and half, or cream to thin
+- milk (or half and half, or cream) to thin the glaze

 - Preheat the oven to 375F

 - Peel the peaches over the sink, and then slice them into a big bowl.
 Toss with a little fresh lemon juice to prevent browning.

 - In a large saucepan mix together the brown sugar and cornstarch, then stir in the water and bring to a simmer, stirring almost constantly.
 Add the peaches and any accumulated juices, and bring to a boil.
 The mixture should thicken.
 Set aside.